78 Wall St.

 We are looking to expand the number of raised vegetable beds in the Community Garden.

 In the Community Garden we let milkweed and other native flowers grow.
 This provides habitat for monarch butterflies and other beneficial pollinators.
 Read more about the Monarch Joint Venture to help conserve Monarch Butterflies and build habitats in the city.

 Senior Citizen Outreach

 We plan on providing elevated beds for the senior citizens of Amsterdam who can no longer garden in the ground so they can come garden and reap the rewards of having fresh produce.

 In July we will be harvesting Fall garlic from the shared plot for members of the Community Garden.

-Grow Amsterdam, NY will continue to fundraise for materials needed to build raised beds, and we plan to build a fence to define the Community Garden space.
+Grow Amsterdam, NY will continue to fundraise for materials needed to build raised beds, and a garden tool shed.